 McGill Main Chutes: My Go-To Avalanche Path Skiing

 The McGill Main Chutes, located on the aptly named McGill Shoulder, is an absolute gem of the Bostock Area within Rogers Pass.
 If you can spare the energy for a 1200m climb, the descent down the two nearly identical avalanche paths (slidepaths) to the Bostock trail makes for a 900m run through open terrain, old-growth patches, and huge pillows to finish it off.
 During times of heightened avalanche hazard, you’ve also got conservative options peppered along the McGill Shoulder: McGill Glades and the Gunbarrels, all linking up with the bottom of the Main Chutes.
 Beware, this particular terrain is facing SW.
-It gets burnt to a crisp when the skies are clear affecting snow quality and stability.
+It gets baked to a crisp when the sun shines, affecting snow quality and avalanche stability.
 Lastly, I recommend staying at or above the level of the Bostock Trail – it’s your highway back to the parking lot.
 The last thing you’d want is to make a 15-minute transition to gain 50m of vertical.

 Related: McGill Shoulder Rogers Pass: Stiff Slabs and Bare Ice